NAThompson/performance_tuning_tutorial/README.md

 Look at the code of `src/mwe.cpp`.
 Is it really measuring a dot product?
 Look at it under `perf report`.

+Fix it if not.

 ^ The performance of `src/mwe.cpp` is dominated by the cost of initializing data.
+^ The data initialization converts integers to floats and does divisions.
+Removing these increases the performance.
+^ Even once this is done, 40% of the time is spent in data allocation.
+This indicates a need for a more sophisticated approach.

+---

+## Register width

+- The 8008 architecture from 1972 had 8 bit registers, now vaguely resembling our current `al` register.

+- 16 bit registers were added to the 8086 in 1972; now labelled `ax`.

+- 32 bit registers on the 80386 architecture in 1985; these are now prefixed with `e`, such as the `eax`, `ebx`, so on.

+- 64 bit registers were added in 2003 for the `x86_64` architecture.
+They are prefixed with `r`, such as the `rax` and `rbx` registers.

+---

+## Register width

+Compilers utilize the full width of integer registers without much fuss.
+The situation for floating point registers is much worse.

+---

+## Floating point register width

 ---